Marjaavaan: Plot

-Raghu is a loyal goon to the local thug Narayan Anna who controls the water mafia in Mumbai.
-Anna's dependence on Raghu doesn't sit well with Vishnu, Anna's son, whose complexes arise from more than just his short stature, as he is only three feet tall.
-When Raghu falls for Zoya, a mute musically inclined Kashmiri girl who teaches children music, Vishnu jumps at the opportunity to use it to discredit his father's most favourite goon.
+Raghu is a goon loyal to the thug Narayan Anna who controls the water mafia in Mumbai.
+Anna's dependence on Raghu doesn't sit well with Vishnu, Narayan Anna's son, whose complexes arise from more than just his short stature, as he is only three feet tall.
+When Raghu falls for Zoya, a mute Kashmiri girl who teaches children music, Vishnu jumps at the opportunity to use it to discredit his father's most favourite goon.

-Vishnu kid Zoya had selected for her music festival to shoot him.
-Zoya sees this and flees, but Vishnu is already alerted of her presence.
-Vishnu tells Anna that there was an eyewitness to Gaitonde's murder, and that witness is Zoya, so Anna orders Raghu to kill Zoya, not knowing that Raghu loves her.
-Raghu finds Zoya and tries to run away from Vishnu and Anna, but Vishnu catches them and orders Raghu, Zoya, and all the kids to be killed.
-Anna tells Raghu he and the kids will be safe if he kills only Zoya, as she is the eyewitness to Gaitonde's murder.
-Zoya tells Raghu to kill her so that he and the kids remain safe.
-Zoya gives Raghu the gun, places her thumb over his, pulls the trigger, and dies in his arms.
+Zoya witnesses Gaitonde's murder by Vishnu so Vishnu orders Raghu to kill her, not knowing that Raghu loves her.
+The couple tries to run but Vishnu catches them and orders the couple and all the kids killed.
+Vishnu says Raghu and the kids will be safe if he kills only Zoya, as she is the sole eyewitness.
+Zoya tells Raghu to kill her so he and the kids remain safe.
+Raghu can't so she gives him the gun, places her thumb over his, and pulls the trigger.
+She dies in his arms.

-The police arrest a traumatized Raghu for Zoya's murder; in jail, Raghu becomes depressed and broken.
-The children and Raghu's friends help bury Zoya.
-Vishnu tries to get Raghu killed in jail, knowing if he is released, he will take revenge.
-However, Raghu beats up the goons Vishnu hired.
-Vishnu then attacks and cuts off Raghu's friend Mazhar's leg because Mazar kicked him.
-When Anna tells him that Raghu will be sentenced to life, Vishnu helps Raghu get out by bribing the proofs, planning to kill Raghu upon his release.
-However, when Raghu returns, Vishnu sees that Raghu is not the same after Zoya's death.
-Anna tells him that Raghu died the day he killed Zoya.
-Vishnu tries various ways to bring Raghu back to his old ways but fails.
-Raghu had completely changed, and all his old habits had changed.
-Anna catches him and warns him against this, but Vishnu angrily kills Anna and sends goons to kill Raghu.
-However, Raghu kills them all and buries them.
-He visits Zoya's grave and vows revenge on Vishnu; his friends join him in this mission.
+The police arrest Raghu for Zoya's murder while her dead body is laid to rest by the community.
+In jail, he becomes depressed and broken.
+Vishnu unsuccessfully tries to get Raghu killed in jail, knowing if he is released, he will take revenge.
+When Vishnu reveals that Raghu will be sentenced to life, Vishnu helps Raghu get out by bribing the proofs, planning to kill him upon his release.

+However, when Raghu returns, Vishnu sees that he is not the same after Zoya's death.
+He tries to bring Raghu back to his old ways but fails.
+Narayan warns Vishnu to stop but he angrily kills Narayan and sends goons to Raghu.
+Raghu kills them all and vows revenge on Vishnu; his friends join him.

-On the day of Dussera, when Vishnu comes to burn Ravana's idol, Raghu arrives and starts beating all the goons.
-Vishnu pierces an arrow into Raghu's heart, but Raghu tosses him into the ground and burns him.
-While dying, Raghu sees Zoya's soul and dies peacefully, surrounded by friends and family.
-The police arrive, and the inspector tells the Assistant Commissioner of Police, Ravi Yadav that Raghu died.
-The ACP replies that Raghu returned to his life, which was with Zoya.
+On the day of Dussera, when Vishnu comes to burn Ravana's idol, Raghu arrives.
+Vishnu shoots an arrow into his heart, but Raghu burns him.
+Raghu sees Zoya and dies peacefully, surrounded by friends and family.
+The police arrive and Assistant Commissioner of Police, Ravi Yadav, states that Raghu has returned to his life, which was with Zoya.